Is there a place you’ve been meaning to visit for a weekend getaway, but haven’t gotten around to planning it yet?

 If you’d like a guided tour through these Washington, D.C. monuments and memorials, join a free walking tour with DC by Foot.
 There are tours daily covering the classic sights, as well as themes like Lincoln’s assassination and the Ghosts of Georgetown.
 At the end of the tour, be sure to tip your tour guide what you feel the tour was worth.
 These walks are well-done and led by history experts.

-For more specialized tours and activities, take a look at offerings on Get Your Guide.
+For tours and activities, take a look at popular offerings like this night tour of D.C. on the Get Your Guide website.
 What I like in particular about Get Your Guide is how they name who runs the tour.
 While looking at a tour or activity on Get Your Guide, scroll to the bottom past the reviews to where it says “Organized by.”
 You can search this tour company for additional reviews before booking on the platform.

 If you choose to sightsee on your own, plan a 2-hour time period for a leisurely walk of this route.
 Afterward, make your way to the U.S. Holocaust Memorial Museum, which is shown above in the bottom right corner of the map.